-This rotation was centered around the top-left pixel of the bitmap, pixel (0,0).
-A more useful effect is rotation about the image center, which in this case is at bitmap pixel (64,64).
+This rotation is centered on the top-left pixel of the bitmap, pixel (0,0).
+A more useful effect is rotation about the image center, which in this case is at bitmap pixel (64, 64).
 To do this, the steps are: